tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

 To start, let's identify what a break is.
 To do this, I will turn to [Cal Newport](https://www.calnewport.com/) (like I do for most things related to productivity) and his [deep breaks](https://www.calnewport.com/blog/2016/09/14/on-deep-breaks/) concept.

-If you read the post about deep breaks, you may notice that it is less about what a deep break _is_ and more about what it _isn't_.
+If you read his post about deep breaks, you may notice that it is less about what a deep break _is_ and more about what it _isn't_.
 The goal of this style of break is to avoid switching to tasks that will leave [attention residue](https://www.calnewport.com/blog/2016/09/06/a-productivity-lesson-from-a-classic-arcade-game/).
 Attention residue occurs when switching between tasks.
 When you shift your attention to something else, "residue" seems to stick around in your brain and make fully re-engaging with your previous work more difficult.
 The result is an overall decrease in performance.

 An example of a high attention residue context switch that I struggle with is the "quick" check of my email inbox or chat notifications.
 While I may spend less than five minutes scanning my inbox, there is almost always something that catches my attention and lingers in my mind when I switch back to my original work.

 To avoid attention residue when taking a break, you want to avoid tasks that will capture and keep your brain's attention away from your work.

-When thinking about what to do during a break, we can turn to the [dieting advice](https://www.washingtonpost.com/lifestyle/food/to-lose-weight-dont-just-avoid-temptation-remove-it/2018/10/26/eeb48238-d87f-11e8-a10f-b51546b10756_story.html): "don't resist temptation, remove it."
+When thinking about what to do during a break, we can turn to the [dieting advice](https://www.washingtonpost.com/lifestyle/food/to-lose-weight-dont-just-avoid-temptation-remove-it/2018/10/26/eeb48238-d87f-11e8-a10f-b51546b10756_story.html) "don't resist temptation, remove it."
 Knowing that we want to avoid context switching during our break, we need to get away from attention-stealing situations.
 Namely, we need to get away from our computers (including our phones!).
 Don't test your ability to resist checking your email.
-Get away from your computer and all of the attention-sapping options it provides.
+Get away from your computer and all of the attention-stealing options it provides.

 If you are already worried about getting enough work done, you may feel hamstrung by the idea of removing work-related tasks from your "break" time.
 While it may feel counterproductive, you should find this single-tasking strategy allows you to [produce better work, often at a faster rate](https://blog.rescuetime.com/single-tasking/).
 Remember, the goal is not to take a break from one task and work on another.
 The goal is to take a break away from work so you can resume with renewed vigor.
 You are trying to step back from over-arousal and move back into peak territory on the Yerkes-Dodson curve.